-If you have a particular passion to create art through drawing, painting, mixed- media and other art-based processes, and want to increase your practical skills and improve your analytical, communication and research abilities, then Fine Art is a great choice for you.
+If you have a particular passion to create art through drawing, painting, mixed-media and other art-based processes, and want to increase your practical skills and improve your analytical, communication and research abilities, then Fine Art is a great choice for you.
 The skills you gain make it a great complement to other subjects.
 A Fine Art course helps you to develop a way of seeing things and making sense of the world around you in a unique and personal way.
 Expressing your own thoughts, concepts and ideas is a truly important aspect of ourselves.
 We have explored such themes such as 'Identity', 'Icons', 'Portraiture', 'Current Events', 'Natural Based Forms' and many other themes that can be interpreted in many personalised ways.

-other themes that can be interpreted in many personalised ways.
 This subject can help you with further study and prepare you for the world of work.